Team6213/LearningJava/README.md

 These are assignments mirroring those in a college intro to programming course.
 Be prepared to spend time going through the material and doing the work.

-This "course" will be paced at about 1 chapter per week.
-Between each meeting you should read the chapter(s) and attempt the lab.
-Feel free to ask James any questions.
+Feel free to move through the course at your own pace, and to ask James any questions.

 Also, a C++ textbook is also included for those who are interested in learning C++.
 C++ can also be used to program the robot, and in the future I would prefer using it over Java.
 However, for right now I recommend that you learn Java first and develop yourself as a programmer a bit before jumping right into a new language.